 Successful completion of the program allows entrance into a larger learning community with a variety of opportunities to work and to continue learning.

 Facilitating the Course

 Twelve sections of Interpersonal Dynamics are taught in each academic year.
 These sections are staffed with IDFTP alumni who are paid.
 The advantage of training multiple times is that one begins to get a feel for the kinds of dynamics and phenomena that are common to all process groups and the kinds of events that may be unique to a particular group.
 When we experience familiar themes and dynamics coming around again, we tend to be more confident of the territory and have an opportunity to practice and refine our facilitation skills in those areas that recur in the life of most or all groups.
-(One senior T-group facilitator once said that it took about 60 groups before he felt like he really understood groups as a “living organism.”)
-Experienced facilitators regularly report good learning from continued facilitation.
+Experienced facilitators regularly report continued personal and professional development and growth from continued facilitation.